cybertaxonomy/cdm-dataportal/README.md

 php -r "unlink('composer-setup.php');"
 ~~~

 The above commands fails with "Installer corrupt"?
-Please update the corresponding command with the new one from http//getcomposer.org/download/.
+Please update the corresponding command with the new one from [http//getcomposer.org/download/](http//getcomposer.org/download/).
 It is **important not use use a version > 1.*!**

-**Unshallow the installation package**
+**Un-shallow the installation package**

 The installation package contains a shallow clone of the git repository only.
-In order to easily upgrade the dataportal-module it is highly recommended to unshallow the git repository clone
+In order to easily upgrade the dataportal-module it is highly recommended to un-shallow the git repository clone

 ~~~
 git fetch --unshallow